pith. sign in

 Core claim

-Exact classification by closure-law-invariant predicates succeeds exactly when the target is constant on closure orbits; on a closure-closed domain, equivalently, when the positive and negative orbit hulls are disjoint, in which case there is a least exact closure-invariant classifier.
-Across four natural candidate structural tractability criteria, a uniform pair-targeted affine witness produces same-orbit disagreements and rules out exact structural classification on the full binary pairwise domain.
-Because that witness class already sits inside the universal semantic framework, the same obstruction applies to any universal exact-certification characterization over rigorously specified 5.5.
+Exact classification by closure-law-invariant predicates succeeds exactly when the target is constant on closure orbits; on a closure-closed domain this holds if and only if the positive and negative orbit hulls are disjoint, yielding a least exact closure-invariant classifier.
+Across four natural candidate structural tractability criteria a uniform pair-targeted affine witness produces same-orbit disagreements and thereby rules out exact structural classification on the full binary pairwise domain.
+Because the witness class already sits inside the universal semantic framework, any universal exact-certification theory whose structural tractability proxy restricts to these finite local predic

 What carries the argument